 Figure 7.2: Continuous variation along multiple design axes

+Typically, variable fonts will vary the design of glyph outlines.
+In general, however, potentially any aspect of the visual appearance may vary.
+For example, a font could vary line height metrics or appearance of gradients in color glyphs rather than (or in addition to) glyph outlines.

 A variable font includes a table, the font variations ('fvar') table, that describes the axes of variation used by that font.
 This table determines how a variable font and its variation parameters will be presented to users and applications.
-Each axis is defined by a numeric range, using 16.16 floating values.
-Conceptually, this provides a continuous gradient of variation, a allowing for a large number of design-variation instances to be selected.
+Each axis is defined by a numeric range, using fractional values represented using the Fixed (16.16) data type.
+Conceptually, this provides a continuous gradient of variation, allowing for a large number of design-variation instances to be selected.
 Each instance would be designated by a coordinates array within the design-variation space – a specific value along each of the design axes.
 So, for instance, if a user or application requires a very-slightly narrower width or slightly more pronounced serifs, fine control over such axes of variation is available.

+Every axis allows for a continuous range of instance-selection values, and typically there will be continuous variation in appearance for a given axis.
+In some cases, however, appearance can vary in discrete steps as the axis setting is changed.
+For example, an axis could trigger substitution to different alternate glyphs for discrete sub-ranges of axis values.

-A font designer can also pre-define certain of those instances to have particular names.
+A font designer can pre-define certain instances to have particular names.
 For example, a font can have continuous variation on a weight axis, but the designer may identify particular variation instances as “Light” or “Semibold”.
 Named instances can be used for any instance in the supported design-variation space.
 For example, in a font with weight and width axes, named instances might include “Light”, “Extended”, or “Semibold Condensed”.
 Details regarding named instances are also included in the font variations table.

 Weight and width are commonly-used axes of design variation, but a variable font may use a wide range of other, possible axes of variation.
 For more information regarding supported axes, see the font variations ('fvar') table description.

-In addition to a feature variations table, a variable font also includes a style attributes ('STAT') table that describes additional details about each axis of variation and about particular values (chosen by the designer) along each axis.
+In addition to a font variations table, a variable font also includes a style attributes ('STAT') table that describes additional details about each axis of variation and about particular values (chosen by the designer) along each axis.
 These details include descriptor strings for those values, such as “Bold”, “Extended” or “Semi-sans”.
 For example, a weight/width variable font might support a “Bold Extended” variation, and the 'STAT' table would provide strings for “Bold” and “Extended” corresponding to the particular values along the weight and width axes, respectively.
 These strings can be used in creation of font-picker user interfaces.
 They can also be used for projecting members of a multi-axis font family into different models for font families that assume a limited number of axes of sub-family variation, such as a weight/width/slant model.
-For example, a named instance “Semi-sans Light Condensed” might be projected into a “Light Condensed” member of a separate “Semi-sans” family.
+(See 7.3.7 for more information.).
 Because the 'STAT' table identifies values on each axis, software never needs to parse subfamily strings and guess that string tokens such as “Halbfett” refer to a particular value on some axis.